yoterel/STORM-Net/README.md

 The offline step (and infact, the online step too) rely on a pre-measured template model file as an input.
 An example of such file is located under the [example_models](example_models) directory.
 This template model was obtained using a 3D digitizer, but can similarly be obtained in any way as long as the measurements are accurate to a satisfactory degree (e.g. by 3D scanning, or taking a video and running [COLMAP](https://colmap.github.io/)).
 It is strongly recommended to create your own template model file **per physical cap model you are using in your lab**, this will lead to best accuracies.

-for the exactt format, and list of the minimum neccessary points that are required in this file, see below in the section "Template Model File".
+for the exact format, and list of the minimum neccessary points that are required in this file, see below in the section "Template Model File".

 ### Rendering